This country-specific Q&A provides an overview to merger control laws and regulations that may occur in the United Kingdom (UK).

 This 40 day period can be extended in the circumstances described in paragraph 5.4 below.
 In particular, if the parties offer remedies during the first-phase investigation, an additional period for negotiation and finalisation of those remedies will apply.

-Where a second-phase investigation is opened, the CMA must publish its report within 24 weeks from the date of reference, subject to the possible extensions described in paragraph 5.4 below.
+Where a second-phase investigation is opened, the CMA must publish its report within 24 weeks from the date of reference, subject to the possible extensions described in section 20 below.
 If it proposes to impose remedies as a condition of clearance, it will have an additional period of 12 weeks (which can be extended by 6 weeks) to implement those remedies.

 Under what circumstances the basic timetable may be extended, reset or frozen?